 Some drivers don’t believe they will crash while they are texting, but statistics reveal that drivers are 23 times more likely to crash if they are texting while driving.

 “A vehicle is a weapon, just as a gun or a knife, and you can kill people.
 You don’t deserve to have a driver’s license and that level of responsibility where you can kill people if you’re not willing to take precautions, such as not texting and driving,” said a former police officer to a news station.

 Unfortunately, teen deaths continue to occur from texting while driving.
-The Peachtree City accident attorneys at the Law Offices of Shane Smith encourage all drivers of all ages to not text and drive in order to reduce Georgia auto accidents that involve injuries and fatalities.
+The Peachtree City accident attorneys at Shane Smith Law encourage all drivers of all ages to not text and drive in order to reduce Georgia auto accidents that involve injuries and fatalities.